 Information about the Architecture of Cyclades islands, in Greece but also information about architecture in many islands of the group: The islands of Cyclades in Greece surprise every visitor with the unique Cycladic architecture which has become famous beyond the Greek borders.
-It is definitely the ambassador of Greek islands architecture.
-Uncountable settlements of incredible beauty and architectural interest are based on the simplicity and the purity of constructive forms which are spread in every island from the smallest to the largest.
+It is definitely the ambassador of Greek architecture.
+Uncountable settlements of incredible beauty and architectural interest are based on the simplicity and the purity of constructive forms which are spread on every island from the smallest to the largest.

 Many settlements in the Cyclades are characterized by their rich diversity inspired by the several civilizations that were attracted by the island of the Cyclades.

 The Venetians who inspired many Cycladic islands like Tinos, Naxos, Sifnos, Milos, Kimolos, and Sikinos have created beautiful castle towns that belong to the flourishing medieval years, at a time when the locals lived in fear, of the pirates' invasions.
 There you will see the typical two-story Venetian houses built one next to the other, fortresses, and other medieval structures.
 A beautiful and worldwide famous sample is Little Venice in Mykonos.

 One of the best examples of the Venetian influence in Cycladic architecture is the Kastro of Naxos island.
 Visitors strolling through the traditional villages are often given the impression of a labyrinth.
 The numerous cobbled streets with whitewashed facades and the different-sized houses shining under the Aegean sun, compose unique images.
 Two islands that distinguish for their architecture in the Cyclades are the ones of Syros and Andros where economic development gave rise to some of the most impressive neoclassical buildings: Ermoupolis on Syros island and Chora on Andros.